MeMAD-project/mmca/README.md

 # MeMAD multimodal content analysis: collection of tools and libraries

+This repository contains a joint collection of libraries and tools for multi-modal content analysis from AALTO, EURECOM and INA.
+The majority of the tools included have been created before the MeMAD project, but have been further developed and will continue to be developed during the project.

-The library consists of the following submodules:
+The collection consists of the following submodules:

 ## Aalto
  * PicSOM: <https://github.com/aalto-cbir/PicSOM>